yennanliu/CS_basics/doc/faq_spark_hadoop.md

 17. How does `spark-submit` import external `jars`

 18. Explain spark Polyglot, Lazy Evaluation ?

+- Polyglot
+- Lazy Evaluation
+	- Spark will not execute the task untill there is a `Actions` operation
+	- there 2 types of RDD operation in spark :
+		- Transformations
+			- map, filter, flatmap...
+		- Actions
+			- count, collect, show, save...

+18'. types of Transformations?
+- Narrow transformation
+	- all the elements that are required to compute the records in `single partition` live in the single partition of parent RDD
+	- `map`, `filter`
+- Wide transformation
+	- In wide transformation, all the elements that are required to compute the records in the single partition may live in `many partitions` of parent RDD
+	- `groupbyKey`, `reducebykey`

 19. Is there any benefit of learning MapReduce if Spark is better than MapReduce?